TheStig294/100-more-randomats-pack-2/README.md

 ## Friday the 13th, (a.k.a.
 Horror)

 Changes someone to a killer and everyone else to an innocent.
 The killer gets extra health and a cloaking device.
 Turns off map lighting, you have to use your flashlight\
 The killer's goal is to be the last person standing.
-They have a limited shop, and do less damage with guns, and instead must attack with their re-usable knife.\
+They have a limited shop, and do less damage with guns, instead they must attack with their re-usable knife.\
 \
 _ttt_randomat_horror_ - Default: 1 - Whether this randomat is enabled\
 _ttt_randomat_horror_music_ - Default: 1 - Whether this randomat plays music